ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 could be reported and visualized in time.
-In this case, operation teams only have to confirm the analyzing result and dispatch site engineers to perform relative maintenance actions (e.g., splice fiber) based on the root cause.
+In this case, operation teams only have to confirm the analyzing result and dispatch site engineers to perform relative maintenance actions (e.g., splice fiber) based on the probable cause.

 # Network Incident Management Architecture